3/3/2030

 To Be Continued.

-The scene around him was in total chaos as Juho tried to avoid bumping into someone.
 Several police officers were present, trying to calm and evacuate the civilians to a safe place, but as the crowd grew larger, their efforts became increasingly difficult.

 "Kyaaa-!"

-A sharp, sudden scream from nowhere snapped Juho out of his thoughts.
-He stopped and turned, following the onlookers' gazes.
-Then he spotted a young woman frozen in fear, clutching her grandmother, while a monster was heading straight... towards them?!
+He stopped running and turned his head, following the onlookers' gazes.
+Then spotted a young woman frozen in fear, clutching her grandmother, while a monster was heading straight... towards them?!

 His heart was racing.
-The monster loomed large, its bloodshot eyes and twisted appearance sending shivers down his spine.
+The monster loomed large, its bloodshot eyes and twisted appearance quickly sending shivers down his spine.

 A police officer rushed forward to move the woman, while others backed up, shouting and waving their batons, but even they hesitated when the creature bared its fangs to intimidate them.

 "Ah, what should I do?" he mumbled under his breath, worried.
+He should have gotten out of this place quickly, but the situation seems to have held him back.

-'Can't someone just drag them out of the way?' he thought in frustration.
-'Why does it have to be so complicated?'
-Deep down, Juho knew he had no right to say that when he hadn't done much to help, at least not yet.
+Still, despite that, deep down he knew he had no right to say it since he hadn’t done much to help, at least not yet.

 Juho looked around, searching for anything he could use against the monster.
-If he found nothing, he would just stray off, seriously.

 Thud